Jump to section:

 Complex Ethical Decision-Making

 Should aggressive treatment continue for a terminally ill patient?
 How do we balance quality of life with quantity of life?
-These profound questions require human wisdom, values, and the ability to navigate moral ambiguity.
+These profound questions require human wisdom, values, and the ability to navigate moral ambiguity areas where AI cannot and should not replace human judgment.

 Creative Problem-Solving